Naikvist/BIMarathon2022/Data_model/Read_Me.md

-Business purpose: Identify which type of ads was better efficient during Superbowl translation from 2000 to 2021
+Business purpose: Analyze univercities around the world and identify which is prefered among international students

 -------------------------------------------------------------------------------------------------------------------
-Grain: Cost of the ads during the superbowl translation with amount of  'likes' on TV and Youtube platform
+Grain: Amount of international students per location and year

 -------------------------------------------------------------------------------------------------------------------

 Dimensions:

-1) Brand
+1) Location
-2) Link
+2) Name

 Facts:

-1)Advertisement
+1) Univercity